Benefits of a Successful Tax Appeal

 I have been a certified commercial appraiser, SCGREA in New Jersey for more than 30 years with an office in Hackensack, and have appraised properties throughout the greater Northern New Jersey marketplace.
 I will, at no cost, make a preliminary valuation of your property in order to determine the chances of a successful appeal.
 If we conclude that an appeal has merit, then with your agreement I will complete a formal appraisal to be filed with the county tax assessor.

-Although, a revaluation is intended to achieve a fair and equitable market valuation often times the results DON’T. I have witnessed assessment mistakes where building sizes were incorrect, market rent assumptions were wrong, and comparable sales data was incorrect.
-Let us know about your property.
+Although, a revaluation is intended to achieve a fair and equitable market valuation often times the results DON’T. I have experienced assessment mistakes where building sizes were incorrect, market rent assumptions were wrong, and comparable sales data was incorrect.
+Let me know about your property.

 Next